Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/index.md

 The [Badge](badge.md) control is used to provide contextual information for other elements or can be used stand-alone.

+## The Card Control

+The [Card](card.md) control is typically used to present visually grouped information for a single subject.

 ## The CircularProgressBar Control

 [CircularProgressBar](circular-progressbar.md) displays a ranged progress value using fluent animations.
 It is similar to a native linear `ProgressBar`, except that it renders the progress in a ring shape.